catseye/Wanda/Wanda.md

 a strict stack discipline you have a push-down automaton, not a Turing machine.

-But we don't have a strict stack discipline — we have `swap`, so we have arbitrary access to two registers, and if they can contain unbounded values, we can build a [2-register machine][].

-So let's say integers on the stack are bounded (say, 32-bit signed integers by default), to exclude that possibility.

-But all the above in fact assumes this is a traditional stack-based language, which it's not!
+But that assumes this is a traditional stack-based language, which it's not!
 It's a string-rewriting language, and it naturally has access to the deep parts of the stack, because it looks for patterns in them.